 - Many packages also include spam filters, anti-phishing functions and more.

-- The software should be set up the software so it scans every computer regularly for threats.
+- The software should be set up so that it scans every computer regularly for threats.

-- Security software should run automatically, and be set up so your employees cannot disable it.
+- Security software should run automatically and be set up so that your employees cannot disable it.

 - You should regularly check the status of your anti-virus software and review any threats or attacks that your business has been exposed too.